 Toxic to petsDifficulty

 Easy14.
-Money Tree (Pachira aquatica)
+Money Indoor Tree (Pachira aquatica)

 Source: greenandmeow on Instagram

+Okay, I am sure that the Money Tree caught your attention.
 Sadly, it does not produce any real currency.
-This tree is used in applications of Feng Shui and has shiny hand-shaped leaves that are said to bring good luck.
+However, this tree is used in applications of Feng Shui and has shiny hand-shaped leaves that are said to bring good luck.

 If you water your plants often, this is one of the best indoor trees for you.
-It likes lots of bright light and humidity, so the bathroom is an excellent choice for this one.
+It likes lots of bright light and humidity, so the bathroom is also an excellent choice for this one.

 Light Requirements